• Skip to primary navigation

 Conclusion

 Hundreds of millions of people all over the world study English.
 And English will become the third most learned native language in the world.
-Many of them, whether adults or children, enroll in an English-language course.
+Many of them, whether adults or children, enrol in an English-language course.

 English is usually recognized as one of the hardest languages to learn.
 It is difficult for both learners and native speakers due to its inconsistent spelling and difficult grammar.

-Learning a new language is tough in any event, because so much depends on your native tongue and how similar it is to your target tongue.
+Learning a new language is tough in any event because so much depends on your native tongue and how similar it is to your target tongue.
 It isn’t impossible simply because it is difficult.

 Frequently Asked Questions